pme0/gh-pages/content/posts/spoken-word-recognition.md

 ## Introduction

 Sound waves are represented digitally as audio data, most commonly in waveform.
-The waveform depicts the amplitude of the sound wave.
+The waveform depicts the amplitude of the sound wave throughout a recording.
 Another possible representation is the audio spectrogram, which represents the frequencies of sound waves.
 Examples of these two representations are show below.

 In this example we will train a Machine Learning model to recognize spoken words.
 We will transform waveform sound data into spectrogram image data and so recast the original Audio Classification problem as an Image Classification one.

 ## features

+The Short-Time Fourier Transform (STFT)......
 $$
 \text{STFT}\\{x(t)\\}(\tau, \omega) = X(\tau, \omega) = \int_{-\infty}^{\infty} x(t) w(t-\tau) e^{-i \omega t} \text{d}t
 $$
+where $x(t)$ is the audio signal and $w(\tau)$ is a window function (e.g. Gaussian).
+The STFT $X(\tau, \omega)$ then represents the signal over time ($\tau$) and frequency ($\omega$) domains, and is computed as the Fourier transform of the windowed function $x(t) w(t-\tau)$.